oVirt/ovirt-site/source/feature/watchdog-engine-support.html.md

 6.  click on the new VM in the list
 7.  click **edit**
 8.  check if the watchdog device is set correctly
+9.  use the rest api to see if the VM has the watchdog card
-9.  click cancel
+10. click cancel
-10. start the VM
+11. start the VM
-11. click on the console icon to open SPICE console
+12. click on the console icon to open SPICE console
-12. boot any linux distribution on the VM
+13. boot any linux distribution on the VM
-13. see if watchdog card is installed
+14. see if watchdog card is installed

 #### Create template with watchdog (UI)